Pacific Coast Tick

 - Fairly uncommon, except along the western coastline of the United States.

 - Typically prefer livestock and larger animals over humans.

 - Typically found in open fields and shrubs.

 - Diseases transmitted: Rocky Mountain Spotted Fever, 364D Rickettsiosis, Tularemia, Anaplasmosis, and Tick Paralysis.

 - As of 2020, roughly 11% of female ticks were thought to transmit Rocky Mountain Spotted Fever.

-American Dog Ticks have a dark brown body; with females having an off-white scutum (dorsal shield), while adult males look more mottled.
+Pacific Coast Ticks have a dark brown body; with females having a mottled off-white scutum (dorsal shield), while adult males look more mottled and “spotty”.
 They are flat and oval in shape, and usually brown with whitish-gray markings.
-Similar to the Blacklegged “Deer” Tick, these ticks have 6 legs as larvae but have 8 legs when they are nymphs and adults.
-They range anywhere from 5 mm to 15 mm in size depending on whether or not they are engorged.
+Similar to the American Dog Tick, these ticks have 6 legs as larvae but have 8 legs when they are nymphs and adults.
+They range anywhere from 3 mm to 15 mm in size depending on whether or not they are engorged.

 The American Dog Tick exhibits a three-host tick life cycle.
 In warmer regions of its southern range all three stages may be active on hosts throughout the year with a pronounced increase of occurrence during spring.
 In northern regions, larvae and nymphs are active spring to autumn while adult questing appears to be highest in spring.
 Gravid females may lay from 4,000–6,500 eggs.

 American Dog Ticks develop from the egg stage, to the 6-legged larva, to the 8-legged nymph, and finally to the adult.
 The cycle requires a blood meal before progression from larva to nymph, from nymph to adult and by the adult for egg production.
 This cycle also requires three different hosts and requires at least 54 days to complete, but can take up to two years depending on the host availability, host location and the temperature.